rust-lang/rust/src/doc/unstable-book/src/library-features/asm.md

 ## Labels

-Any reuse of a named label, local or otherwise, can result in a assembler or linker error or may cause other strange behavior.
+Any reuse of a named label, local or otherwise, can result in an assembler or linker error or may cause other strange behavior.
 Reuse of a named label can happen in a variety of ways including:

--   explicitly: using a label more than once in one `asm!` block, or multiple times across blocks
+-   explicitly: using a label more than once in one `asm!` block, or multiple times across blocks.
 -   implicitly via inlining: the compiler is allowed to instantiate multiple copies of an `asm!` block, for example when the function containing it is inlined in multiple places.
--   implicitly via LTO: LTO can cause code from *other crates* to be placed in the same codegen unit, and so could bring in arbitrary labels
+-   implicitly via LTO: LTO can cause code from *other crates* to be placed in the same codegen unit, and so could bring in arbitrary labels.

 As a consequence, you should only use GNU assembler **numeric** [local labels] inside inline assembly code.
 Defining symbols in assembly code may lead to assembler and/or linker errors due to duplicate symbol definitions.

-Moreover, on x86 when using the default intel syntax, due to [an llvm bug], you shouldn't use labels exclusively made of `0` and `1` digits, e.g. `0`, `11` or `101010`, as they may end up being interpreted as binary values.
+Moreover, on x86 when using the default Intel syntax, due to [an LLVM bug], you shouldn't use labels exclusively made of `0` and `1` digits, e.g. `0`, `11` or `101010`, as they may end up being interpreted as binary values.
 Using `options(att_syntax)` will avoid any ambiguity, but that affects the syntax of the _entire_ `asm!` block.
+(See [Options](#Options), below, for more on `options`.)

 ```rust,allow_fail
 #![feature(asm)]